 Under Wade's watch at Fresno State, he has mentored two of the greatest running backs at a school known for producing NFL tailbacks.

-Robbie Rouse went on to become the school's all-time leading rusher in 2012 and finished his career with 4,647 rushing yards.
-That is one of 10 school records that Rouse broke during in career playing under Wade.
+Then following up Mathews was Robbie Rouse, who went on to become Fresno State's all-time leading rusher in 2012 and finished his career with 4,647 rushing yards.
+That is one of 10 school records that Rouse broke during his career playing under Wade.

 In 2012, Rouse was a first-team All-Mountain West honoree after ranking 16th nationally in rushing at 114.6 yards per game.
-He was selected to play in the Senior Bowl following his senior season, becoming the third Bulldog tailback under Wade (joining Lonyae Miller and Ryan Mathews) to be selected to play in the prestigious All-Star game.
+He was selected to play in the Senior Bowl following his senior season, becoming the second Bulldog tailback under Wade (joining Lonyae Miller in 2010) to be selected to play in the prestigious All-Star game.

 Rouse is the only running back in school history that has rushed for over 1,000 yards in three separate seasons.

-Prior to joining the Fresno State staff, Wade served as the offensive coordinator and quarterbacks coach at Eastern Washington.
-During his tenure with the Eagles, Wade also served as the running backs/receivers coach for eight years.
+Prior to joining the Fresno State staff, Wade served as the offensive coordinator and quarterbacks coach at Eastern Washington in 2008.
+During his tenure with the Eagles, Wade also served as the running backs/receivers coach from 2000-07.

-He coached the top two running backs in EWU history in Jesse Chatman and Jovan Griffith, who rank first and second, respectively, in its record books.
+He coached the top two running backs in EWU history in Jesse Chatman and Jovan Griffith, who ranked first and second, respectively, in its record books when Wade left.

-Before his time at Eastern Washington, Wade served as the running backs coach at Montana State.
+Before his time at Eastern Washington, Wade served as the running backs coach at Montana State in 1999.
 He also held four summer coaching internships in the NFL, working with the Oakland Raiders, Seattle Seahawks and St. Louis Rams.

 Wade played collegiately for Linfield College from 1986-91 as a quarterback and he was a member of the 1986 NAIA National Championship team.
 Prior to college, Wade played football, basketball and baseball for South Eugene High School in Eugene, Ore.